oversword/super-small-state-machine/README.md

 return instance({ myReturnValue: 'start' }) // 'start extra'
 ```

+## instance.shallow <default>

+Shallow merges the state every time a state change in made.

+Creates a new instance.

+## instance.deep

+Deep merges the all properties in the state every time a state change in made.

+Creates a new instance.

 ## instance.unstrict <default>

 Execute without checking state properties when a state change is made.